CitrineInformatics/citrine-python/docs/source/formulations_example.rst

     In some cases, such as "ice," for which we know that only one material will be used, we have conflated the name and identifier.

     Specifying ``allowed_names`` is not required for GEMD, but will make it easier to build the eventual table.
-    In this case, the table will have a super-column describing the use of lime juice in the margarita, with sub-columns for the identifier of the specific lime juice used, its quantity, and any labels to apply.
+    In this case, the table will have a super-column describing the use of lime juice in the margarita, with sub-columns for the identifier of the specific lime juice used, its quantity, and any labels belonging to the ingredient.

     If a suitable set of names are not known, it is possible to be generic: "mixing input 1," "mixing input 2," etc.